tqhuy2018/Casper-ObjectiveC-sdk/README.md

 ## Build and test

+The package can be built an tested from Xcode IDE or Terminal on MacOS

+### Build and test in Xcode IDE

 To test the project you need to have a Mac with Mac OS and XCode 13 or above to build and run the test.

 Download or clone the code from github, then open it with Xcode.